majaminnaert/BobbyPython/README.md

 file "bob.py".
 We did keep in mind to make the code general and not test-specific while doing this.
 Overall, we both contributed with solutions and logic through voice and chat conversation.

+## Changelog

+14-10-2020: added new branch for BobbyPython 0.2: The Class Edition
+            In branch:
+            wrapped Bobby in a class, so the kid can learn, in bob.py adapted import line in bob_test.py to refer to Bob class correctly (Maja)